England national football team: Fabio Capello, Roy Hodgson and Sam Allardyce

-Following Capello's departure, Stuart Pearce was appointed as caretaker manager for one match, after which in May 2012, Roy Hodgson was announced as the new manager, just six weeks before UEFA Euro 2012.
-England managed to finish top of their group, but exited the Championships in the quarter-finals via a penalty shoot-out against Italy.
-In the 2014 FIFA World Cup, England were eliminated at the group stage for the first time since the 1958 World Cup, and the first time at a major tournament since Euro 2000.
-England qualified unbeaten for UEFA Euro 2016, but were ultimately eliminated in the Round of 16, losing 2–1 to Iceland.
-Hodgson resigned as manager in June 2016, and just under a month later was replaced by Sam Allardyce.
-However, after only 67 days in charge, Allardyce resigned from his managerial post by mutual agreement, after an alleged breach of FA rules, making him the shortest serving permanent England manager.
-Allardyce's sole match as England manager was a 1–0 victory over Slovakia, which made him the only permanent England manager ever to leave with a 100% win rate.
+Following Capello's departure, Stuart Pearce was appointed as caretaker manager for one match, after which in May 2012, Roy Hodgson was announced as the new manager, just six weeks before Euro 2012.
+England managed to finish top of their group, but exited the European Championship in the quarter-finals via a penalty shoot-out against Italy.
+In the 2014 World Cup, England were eliminated at the group stage for the first time since 1958.
+At Euro 2016, England were eliminated in the round of 16, losing 2–1 to Iceland in a result that has been described as among their worst ever defeats.
+Hodgson tendered his resignation shortly after the full-time whistle, with Sam Allardyce announced as his successor in July 2016.
+After one match and only 67 days in charge, Allardyce resigned from his managerial post by mutual agreement following an alleged breach of FA rules.
+This makes Allardyce the shortest serving permanent England manager.